mongoid/mongoid-slug/README.md

 end
 ```

-In this example, if you create an employee without associating it with
+In this example, if you create an employee without associating it with any
-any company, the scope will fall back to the root employees collection.
+company, the scope will fall back to the root employees collection.

-Currently, if you have an irregular association name, you **must**
+Currently, if you have an irregular association name, you **must** specify the
-specify the `:inverse_of` option on the other side of the assocation.
+`:inverse_of` option on the other side of the assocation.

 Embedded objects are automatically scoped by their parent.

-If the value of `:scope` is not an association, it should be the name of a field within the model itself:
+The value of `:scope` can alternatively be a field within the model itself:

 ```ruby
 class Employee